-Nambucca Shire Council, with funding support from the Office of Environment and Heritage (OEH), is conducting a study which will identify the risks of flooding in the Nambucca River and Deep Creek.
-The information will then be used to develop a plan to manage those risks.
-This study is supported by Councils Environmental Levy ($45,000) and through Office of Environment and Heritage Floodplain Management Program $115,000.
+Nambucca Shire Council, with funding support from the Office of Environment and Heritage (OEH), completed a study which identifies the risks of flooding in the Nambucca River and Deep Creek.
+The information has been used to develop a plan to manage those risks.
+This study was supported by Councils Environmental Levy ($45,000) and through Office of Environment and Heritage Floodplain Management Program $115,000.

-Consultants WMAWater have been hired by Council to conduct the study.
+Consultants WMAWater were engaged by Council to conduct the study.
 They have used a computer model to determine the extent and nature of flooding in the study area, which includes Nambucca River, Deep Creek and Warrell Creek.

 The following documents and video of the flooding extent in a 100 year event is shown in the below attachments for both the Nambucca River and Deep Creek.

-Please follow the below links to a draft of the Nambucca Flood Risk Management Study and the Nambucca Flood Risk Management Plan.
+Please follow the below links to the Nambucca Flood Risk Management Study and the Nambucca Flood Risk Management Plan.